SherG/audiotonic/src/site/index.md

 ## What are Alexa skills?

-Alexa skills are interactive voice apps designed for use with Amazon devices like the Echo Spot, Echo Show and <a href="https://www.amazon.com/Introducing-Echo-Auto-first-your/dp/B0753K4CWG/" target="blank">Echo Auto</a>. and Alexa-enabled third-party devices and appliances.
+Alexa skills are interactive voice apps designed for use with Amazon devices like the Echo Spot, Echo Show and <a href="https://www.amazon.com/Introducing-Echo-Auto-first-your/dp/B0753K4CWG/" target="blank">Echo Auto</a>.

 - AudioTonic creates new skills that use Alexa's built-in capabilities
 - Alexa's abilities include: answering questions, recommending local businesses, playing music, querying a data source, and providing news updates